Church and Oswaldtwistle Cricket Club

 Church and Oswaldtwistle Cricket Club, based at Oswaldtwistle, Accrington, is a cricket club in the Lancashire League.
 They play at the West End Ground on Blackburn Road in Oswaldtwistle.
-Their captain for the 2024 season is Josh Scully and their professional is Pakistan Zain Abbas.
+Their captain for the 2026 season is Raheem Kasser and their professional is Sri Lanka Nimesha Gunasinghe.

 The club was founded in 1856.
 It moved to its present location in 1890 and joined the Lancashire League at its inception in 1892.
 The club has won the League on five occasions, most recently in 1963.
 During this period it has fielded notable cricketers such as Sydney Barnes, Cecil Parkin, and Chester Watson.